jaerodyne/tech4brandonjohnson/README.md

 **P.S. ✨🎉 Shout-out to my fellow neurodivergents cuz we out here working through our trauma in real-time and yet are somehow still committed to making the world a better place 💁‍♀️✨**

-## Contribute
+## Contribute 🧍‍♀️🧍🧍🏾‍♂️👫👬

-Wanna get involved in the good fight and block his far-right affiliated white supremacist opposition from upholding the same systemic issue shit?
-Help build some tech while you’re at it.
-Feel free to contribute to any of these soon to be real open-source repos:
+**Wanna get involved in the good fight and block the far-right affiliated white supremacist opposition from upholding the same old shit?
+Help build some tech.
+Feel free to contribute to any of these soon to be real open-source repos:**
 1. Ask Brandon - A Bot that you can ask about Brandon Johnson's political platform + his fav restaurant in Chicago
-2. Early Voting d3 Map - An interactive map of Chicago's wards and where you can vote early
+2. Early Voting in Chicago d3 Map - An interactive map of Chicago's wards and where you can vote early

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/gomah/bluise)